4.27 Voluntary Shared Leave PolicySee version history

 VI.
 Donor Guidelines

-A. A prospective donor must complete an application to donate voluntary shared leave.
+A. A prospective donor must complete an to donate voluntary shared leave.
 The minimum amount of time that may be donated is four hours.

 B. Donors under this program may donate up to a maximum of 56 hours each during a given fiscal year but may not reduce their own sick leave accounts below 40 hours.